leynos/lag-complexity/docs/lag-complexity-function-design.md

 multi-core processors.
 These benchmarks will quantify the performance gains from parallelism.

-- **Rayon speed-up:** Benchmark `score_batch` with the `rayon` feature enabled, running on 1, 2, 4, 8, and 16 threads.
+- **`rayon` speed-up:** The `score_batch` method will be benchmarked with the `rayon` feature enabled, running on 1, 2, 4, 8, and 16 threads.
 The results will be used to calculate the speed-up factor and assess how effectively the implementation scales with additional CPU cores.

 ### Reporting